In the U.S., the abuse of, and addiction to, prescription opioids has become epidemic. What could we do better to fight the opioid crisis?

 People addicted to, or dependent on, opioids often aren’t capable of handling paperwork to get treatment or paying for it, so Wilmington will have staff to help.

-In June, Wilmington launched a program that allows police officers to urge people into treatment rather than arresting them when they’re caught with drugs.
+In June, Wilmington launched a program that allows police officers to urge people into opioid addiction treatment rather than arresting them when they’re caught with drugs.

 That same month, North Carolina Gov. Roy Cooper signed the Stop Opioid Misuse Prevention Act, which forbids doctors to prescribe more than a five-day supply on a first visit.